<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 - From the Brain Balance Nutrition Team

-At Brain Balance we promote the Balance 360 System; a 5-step proprietary program that involves a foundation of clean eating and builds from there to help our students to achieve their best result.
+At Brain Balance, we promote the Balance 360 System; a 5-step proprietary program that involves a foundation of clean eating and builds from there to help our students to achieve their best results.
 Health is a lifestyle journey.
 Good eating is the foundation.
-When people start a new eating program they are not usually looking forward to it and often try to change too many things in their daily routine to be able to stick with any of them.
-Just as a couch potato doesn’t become a marathon runner overnight, becoming a healthy eater takes time and practice.
+Focusing on small, gradual changes is the key to lasting, positive change.

-When goal setting, focus on the creation of SMART goal.
-SMART stands for Specific, Measurable, Action oriented, Realistic and Time bound.
+When goal setting, focus on the creation of SMART goals.
+SMART stands for Specific, Measurable, Action-oriented, Realistic, and Time-bound.

 • Specific means that you’re honing in on just what you want to change.
 Instead of “I want to eat cleaner,” state, “I want to improve my health by eating more vegetables.”

-• Action orientated - what is going to be your key to success?
-Are you going to include your favorite veggies in your weekend shopping, chop them and package in individual baggies so that they’re ready for lunch?
+• Action-oriented - what is going to be your key to success?
+Are you going to include your favorite veggies in your weekend shopping, chop them, and package them in individual baggies so that they’re ready for lunch?
 Make a big pot of veggie soup and pack a thermos for lunch?
 Have a serving of leafy greens in your usual smoothie?
 Create your plan of action for success with your goal.

 • Realistic.
 Making lifestyle changes should be a small step from where you are, not a giant leap.
 If the last time a green vegetable landed on your child’s plate was last summer, a vegetable every day is probably too big of a change.
 Having a serving of veggies twice a week might be a good place to start.

 Making changes is a challenge.
-Keep things positive and have clear, consistent communications with your family.
+Keep things positive and have clear, consistent communication with your family.
 Keep working and enjoy making progress!

 To learn why our whole-child approach is the most effective way to help your child overcome their learning, behavior, and social challenges, contact us online or find a center near you.